TheLaz/ganintegrity-backend-challenge/README.md

 - Please create a `.env` at the root level (next to the package.json)
 - `TOKEN=dGhlc2VjcmV0dG9rZW4=`
-- For the challenge we assume that it is already to have the secret here at the README
+- For the challenge we assume that it is alright to have the secret here at the README
 - Usually it will patched via pipelines

 ## API